coderjz/gascogne/README.md

 python main.py -f _FILE_
 * Reads the recipe from a file and saves it as an HTML file with the same content as if downloaded from a URL.
 Use this for sites that don't support automatic HTML downloading.
 * For an example file, see: https://github.com/coderjz/gascogne/blob/master/testfiles/recipe.txt

+## Testing
+A few tests are in the test.py file.
+Use the command: python -m unittest test.py